 2. Module choices outside the department

 There are a range of sociological modules to choose from within the department which cover a variety of concepts and authors.
 There are more contemporary modules as well as those that cover the historical elements of society and its formation.

-As well as being able to choose modules within the sociology department, Warwick offers the opportunity to choose outside your degree from other departments.
+As well as being able to choose modules within the Sociology department, Warwick offers the opportunity to choose outside your degree from other departments.
 Typically, students choose modules from Politics, Philosophy, Psychology or Economics.
-These departments compliment sociology and can add an extra layer or different perspective to the sociology modules you study.
+These departments compliment Sociology and can add an extra layer or different perspective to the Sociology modules that you study.

 15 CAT modules